Blobscan/blobscan/apps/docs/src/app/docs/metrics/page.md

 Would you like to see any metric that is not available?
 Contact us!

+Are you an L2?
+[Add link to feedback form]

 ---

 The following metrics are provided by Blobscan: